 Cons of U.S. Bank Loans

-- Maximum loan amount is $25,000: U.S. Bank’s $25,000 loan limit makes it a poor fit if you’re looking for a loan above that amount.
+- The maximum loan amount is $25,000: U.S. Bank’s $25,000 loan limit makes it a poor fit if you’re looking for a loan above that amount.
 Many other lenders offer bigger loans.

 - Some borrowers will need to visit a branch in person: While many borrowers will be able to complete the process entirely online, others may need to go into a local U.S. Bank branch in order to close their loan.